subspace/subnomicon/CONTRIBUTING.md

 ### You Rock!

-First off, thank you for considering contributing to the Subspace Network.
+First off, thank you for considering contributing to the Autonomys Network.
 It's through the amazing collaboration of people like yourself that truly makes the Open Source community amazing. ❤️

 ### Help us, Help you, Help us!